“Dating, Dining, and Desperation” by Melody Carlson, book review

-Disclaimer: I received a copy of this book by being a member of the Christian Fiction Alliance.
+Disclaimer: I received this book from the publisher, B&H Publishing Group.
 All opinions expressed are my own.

 This week, the

 B&H Books (March 1, 2014)

 ABOUT THE AUTHOR:

 Over the years, Melody Carlson has worn many hats, from pre-school teacher to youth counselor to political activist to senior editor.
 But most of all, she loves to write!
 Currently she freelances from her home.
 In the past eight years, she has published over ninety books for children, teens, and adults–with sales totaling more than two million and many titles appearing on the ECPA Bestsellers List.
 Several of her books have been finalists for, and winners of, various writing awards.

 She has two grown sons and lives in Central Oregon with her husband and chocolate lab retriever.
 They enjoy skiing, hiking, gardening, camping and biking in the beautiful Cascade Mountains.